rfdrake/tel/README.md

 This script aims to replace all of those and provide an easy to use interactive client for most of the CLI I've encountered.

+I've been working on this off-and-on for 14 years.
+It started out in expect and now is written in perl/Expect.pm.
+It has a couple of features that make it very useful:

+* Aliases for hard to type router names or commands
+* Fix for terminal issues (backspace correction) when needed
+* ubiquitous logout command
+* clogin style CLI arguments with -c and -x
+* color highlighting for some things

+Additionally, it has an optional global config file which lets site administrators control login settings for multiple users.
+This is useful if you have a NOC where 10 people may need to login all the time and your telrc config file has complicated business logic in it, but you don't want to update each persons home directory each time a change is made to it.
+Instead they can keep their own changes local to $HOME/.telrc2 while global policy is in /etc/telrc.

+Some things it still needs:

+* Keepass and Keyring support
+* More testing with non-enable and with more diverse hardware

 # Setup

 Take the dottelrc.sample and copy it to /etc/telrc, then edit it to suit your